 This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

-In recent weeks, the Marburg virus has sparked concern after outbreaks were reported in Equatorial Guinea and Tanzania.
+Early last year, the Marburg virus has sparked concern after outbreaks were reported in Equatorial Guinea and Tanzania.
 As a result, several nations worldwide are taking precautions to prevent the potential spread of the virus and have implemented strict measures to avoid the possibility of another pandemic.

 In this article, we will discuss the symptoms of the Marburg virus, available treatments, and the countries that have imposed travel restrictions in response to the recent outbreaks.